Distributed Neural Representation for Reactive in situ Visualization: Acknowledgments

 \section{Acknowledgments}

 This research was supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.
 This research was also supported in part by the Department of Energy through grant DE-SC0019486.
 This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
-The authors also express sincere gratitude to Saumil Patel (Argonne National Laboratory) and Abhishek Yenpure (Kitware) for their invaluable assistance and insightful discussions.
+The authors also express sincere gratitude to Saumil Patel (Argonne National Laboratory), Abhishek Yenpure (Kitware), Jacqueline H. Chen (Sandia National Laboratory), and Martin Rieth (Sandia National Laboratory) for their invaluable assistance and insightful discussions.